Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

     <img src="./media/Lab5/avReadMe.png" alt="AVS Readme" height="300">

-1. Next, navigate to `.parameters/parameters.json` of the same module.
-This file is currently used to 'deployment'-test the module.
+1. Navigate to `.parameters/parameters.json` in availability set module.
+This file is urrently use for  'deployment'-test the module.
 It specifies only the `name` and `roleAssignments` parameters.
-In this lab you will:
+In this lab you will perform the following tasks:
     - update the existing `parameters.json` file to test an additional parameter
     - add one additional parameter file to test the minimum set of parameters

 # Step 2 - Update existing parameter file

-At this point, the dependency pipeline of [Lab 3](./Lab%203%20-%20Deploy%20Dependencies) should have deployed a `Proximity Placement Group` for you.
-In case the pipeline failed for any reason you can create the dependency manually by following the steps described [here](#proximity-placement-group-dependency).
+Ensure that dependency pipeline of [Lab 3](./Lab%203%20-%20Deploy%20Dependencies)  have deployed a `Proximity Placement Group` for in your lab environment.

+> ***Note:*** In case the pipeline failed for any reason you can create the dependency manually by following the steps described [here](#proximity-placement-group-dependency).
 Once the dependency is available, proceed with the follow steps:

+Now lets update the existing parameter file.

-1. If not already open, navigate back to the `parameter.json` file in path `arm\Microsoft.Compute\proximityPlacementGroups\.parameters\parameters.json` in your local VSCode instance.
+1. If not already open, navigate back to the `parameter.json` file in path `arm\Microsoft.Compute\proximityPlacementGroups\.parameters\parameters.json` in your local VSCode.

-1. Next, add the below snipped as a new parameter to the parameter file and ensure the name of the proximity placement group matches the one you deployed as a dependency.
+1. Add the below snipped as a new parameter to the parameter file and ensure the name of the proximity placement group matches the one you deployed as a dependency.
 Values such as the `subscriptionID` & `namePrefix` will automatically be replaced by the pipeline

     ```Json
     "proximityPlacementGroupId": {